yyang/edx-platform/docs/en_us/course_authors/source/creating_content/content_experiments.rst

 Create the Content Experiment
 ================================

-After you :ref:`Enable Content Experiments`, you can add content experiments to a unit page in the course outline.
+After you :ref:`Enable Content Experiments` and :ref:`Specify Group Configurations`, you can add content experiments to a unit page in the course outline.

 #.
-In a private or draft unit page, under **Add New Component**, click
+In a private or draft unit page, under **Add New Component** click
    **Advanced**.

 #.
 Select **Content Experiment**.